-This treatment option is safe for adjacent natural teeth and actually improves adjacent teeth.
+This treatment option is safe for adjacent natural teeth too!
 Natural teeth may shift and crowd into the spaces left by missing teeth.
 Tooth crowding can make it difficult to clean teeth and may result in plaque buildup.
 Dental implants can solve this issue and more.

-Dr. Drew Shulman will conduct a comprehensive examination before inserting a dental implant.
-This is done to ensure that your bone tissue is strong enough for the dental implant or implants.
+Dr. Drew Shulman will conduct a complete exam before inserting a dental implant.
+He does this to make sure that your bone tissue is strong enough for the dental implant or implants.
 He will also discuss your budget and goals with you before treatment.
 Dr. Shulman will also determine whether conventional or mini dental implants are the right choice for you.

-Mini dental implants are also a great option for patients who cannot receive conventional dental implants because of bone tissue or insufficient bone density.
-Ranging from 1.8 to 3.3 mm in diameter, mini implants are quite smaller than regular implants which are 3.4 to 5.8 mm wide.
-Unlike the three-piece structure of a conventional dental implant, a mini implant is a two-piece structure which can usually be installed in one visit.
+Mini dental implants are also a great option for patients who can’t get conventional dental implants.
+These patients may have weak bone tissue or insufficient bone density.
+Ranging from 1.8 to 3.3 mm in diameter, mini implants are smaller than regular implants.
+Unlike the three piece structure, a mini implant is a two piece structure which our dentist can install in one visit.

 Dental implants require the same care as natural teeth.
 Brush and floss your teeth and implants daily.
 We suggest that you also schedule regular dental checkups and professional cleanings to keep your long-term oral health on track.